EqualifyEverything/equalify/CONTRIBUTING.md

 I'm up for any new coding standards!

-**Every error is reported with an `Exception`.**

-Exceptions allow me to log errors.

-**I consider User Errors System Errors.**

-What some platforms display a warning for, like "wrong password," I ring alarm bells for.

-I do this because I think good UX should be seamless.

-Users should never hit roadblocks.

-**There is no authorization system.**

-Equalify is being designed as open as possible.

 ## Usable hooks and patterns.

 Checkout [/models/hooks.php](/models/hooks.php) and the `_scan` pattern in [/actions/scan_all_pages.php](/actions/scan_all_pages.php).